ahuffma2/javascript-quiz/README.md

 The client wanted a a system that would prompt users with a quiz.
 The system needed to iterate through questions and penalize the user if they got a question wrong The systems scoring is based on how fast they can complete the quiz and the remaining time left is calculated into the score.
 The system needed a locally stored highscore, per page call, and a way to log your own scores and clear them if desired.

+ ## Techology Used
+ * JAVASCRIPT
+ * HTML
+ * CSS
+ * JQUERY
+ * BOOTSTRAP

 ## Code
 First I created an array of objects to hold each question and the respective answers.